 That’s a lot!

 To make sure your website can get it all done for you, our website design team recommends that you start by getting the most basic elements in place.
 These are the things that are absolutely essential for the user experience and have the biggest impact on how well your website works for you.
-You’ll see these basic elements on almost every successful attorney or doctor website you visit—even if those websites seem totally different and unique at first glance!
+You’ll see these basic elements on almost every successful attorney or podiatrist website you visit—even if those websites seem totally different and unique at first glance!

 Some of these elements may be “common sense,” and some of them may surprise you.
 But, before you build a new website (or redesign your old one), you’ll want to make sure that you’re in the know.